GonzoTheDev/crypto-electron-gui-wallet/README.md

 # Swap Electron GUI Wallet

 ### Introduction
-Swap uses Cryptonote blockchain + Cuckaroo29s POW Stable Network | No Governance Fee | No Premine | No BS
+Swap uses Cryptonote Privacy Blockchain + Cuckaroo29s (Proof of Work)

+Stable Network | No Governance Fee | No Premine | No BS

 More information on the project can be found on the [website](https://xwp.one) and in the [github](https://github.com/swap-dev/).
 Swap is an open source project, and totally driven by communities.
 We encourage people to offer PR to support a non-premine project.